TheBotCompany: Self-Organizing Multi-agent Systems for Continuous Software Development: Introduction

 To replace \emph{static team composition}, agent teams in \tbc are self-organizing: only the three manager roles are permanent, while managers dynamically hire, specialize, and retire worker agents based on milestone demands.
 Workers' skills are defined by persistent skill files that managers generate or modify as project needs evolve, enabling the workforce to adapt without framework-level reconfiguration.

 To support \emph{asynchronous human oversight}, \tbc provides a web-based monitoring platform through which human users can inspect project progress, review agent reports and communications, and file issues that manager agents consume at natural phase boundaries, which steer development without interrupting in-progress work.
-If necessary, human users can raise issues, which agents can pick up at an appropriate time, mimicking the natural workflow of the real-world software development process.
+Human users can file issues that manager agents consume at subsequent phase boundaries, mimicking the natural workflow of the real-world software development process.

 We evaluate \tbc on four real-world software projects over days of continuous operation, along with benchmark-based evaluations to catch team adaptation, verification-driven quality improvement, failure recovery, and practical lessons for future multi-agent systems.